SAVE 20% on select tests during our 12 Days of Questmas! Terms apply.

 About the Test

-The High Fat Diet Vitamin Deficiency Panel measures the levels of the following 8 nutrients in your blood: vitamin B1, vitamin B6, vitamin B7, vitamin B12, calcium, iron, magnesium, and phosphorus.
+The High Fat Diet Vitamin Deficiency Panel measures the levels of the following 8 nutrients in your blood: vitamin B1, vitamin B6, vitamin B12, calcium, iron, ferritin, magnesium, and phosphorus.

 Identifying and correcting nutritional deficiencies is an important step toward better health.
 Your body does not produce most nutrients, so you must get them through food or supplements.
 How nutrients work in your body is influenced by more than just what you eat.
 These factors include genetics, age, health conditions, medications, metabolism, and how well your body absorbs nutrients.